CheckPointSW/Evasions/_techniques/global-os-objects.md

 <br />
 <h3><a class="a-dummy" name="credits">Credits</a></h3>

-Credits go to open-source project from where code sampes were taken:
+Credits go to open-source project from where code samples were taken:
 <ul>
 <li>VMDE project on <a href="https://github.com/hfiref0x/VMDE">github</a></li>
 </ul>